web3wes/svt-takehome-table/svt-take-home/README.md

 1: More UI queue for the user, such as:
 - An arrow in the header that indicates if the row is sorted in ascending or descending order.
-- A way to filter by ow battery
+- A way to filter by low battery
 - A way to filter by nearest or farthest robot from the user